pal-vikas/Instagram-Clone-SPA/README.md

 # Instagram Clone SPA

-A **This project is a Single Page Application (SPA) clone of Instagram, application built using React or another modern frontend JavaScript framework..
+**This project is a Single Page Application (SPA) clone of Instagram, application built using React or another modern frontend JavaScript framework..

 ---